The Argument

 Why external observers can't keep up

 You can't outrun this with more probes—it's geometric.
-The covering numbers (how many observations you need to track a system) scale exponentially in the geodesic radius of uncertainty.
+The number of observations needed scales exponentially with the system's effective dimensionality.
 This isn't implementation difficulty.
 It's mathematical inevitability.

 Observation is dimensional collapse